SeevProject/plans/README.md

 user sends request for logout, and server deletes session.

 # user account only

+- POST /auth/register:
+user sends auth data, and server creates account with it, and creates a session.

 - POST /user:
 user sends personal data to server, and server checks for session and saves the data with current user.